 What is danish oil made of?
 Danish oil is a thin oil and varnish mixture that takes about 15 minutes to soak into the wood.
 Therefore, you should only apply one layer per day.
 These layers eventually form a thick, durable, varnish-like finish.

 What is danish oil used for?
 Danish oil mainly protects the wood against chemical damage, heat exposure, superficial scratches, and stain.
-Here are other benefits of danish oil.
+Here are other benefits and drawbacks of Danish oil.

 2. Tung oil